SherlockPsy/Life/04_CONTRACT_AGENT.md

 An Agent knows **only** what appears in its Context Block.

-This includes:
+The Context Block may include:
 - Immediate Public Evidence
 - Retrieved Public Evidence
-- Its Identity Constitution
+- The Agent’s Identity Constitution
 - Retrieved Private Ledger Entries (if any)

 The Agent does not know:
 - the full public history
 - the full private ledger
-- the future
 - other agents’ private ledgers
 - system internals
+- future events

 If it is not reread, it is not known.